WebOfTrust/WOT-terms/docs/education/Q-and-A.md

 The [whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) is the historically grown and expanded design document of `KERI`.

-A [KID](../kids.md) used to be focussed on Implementation; "this is how we do it" We add commentary to the individual KIDs that elaborate on the why.
+A [KID] (../kids.md) used to be focussed on Implementation; "this is how we do it" We add commentary to the individual KIDs that elaborate on the why.
 It has been split from the _how_ to not bother implementors with the _why_.

 The KIDS concept has been abandoned but a remnant of them can still be found [here](https://github.com/decentralized-identity/keri/tree/master/kids).
 Now the first thing you should read are the `ietf-` drafts repos, for example ietf-cesr: https://github.com/WebOfTrust/ietf-cesr and ietf-keri: https://github.com/WebOfTrust/ietf-keri.